More Boston Projects Choose Automated Parking Systems

 PARKPLUS has laid the groundwork to have fully automated parking systems approved in the Boston market and is the first company to design and install these systems in the city.

-AJ Jenkins, National Sales Director at PARKPLUS, says “we are seeing a dramatic increase in demand for stacked and automated parking solutions in dense urban environments, with additional traction in smaller ancillary markets.
+A spokesperson for PARKPLUS stated “we are seeing a dramatic increase in demand for stacked and automated parking solutions in dense urban environments, with additional traction in smaller ancillary markets.
 Boston is a major US market and faces on and off-street parking challenges, further compounded by the evolving parking and transportation environment.
 PARKPLUS offers solutions for these challenges.
 As downtown areas densify, our industry and technology has evolved and adapted to help Architects and Developers design cost-effective projects using automated parking systems, while considerably minimizing the parking footprint.
 Boston has embraced our parking solution technology and we see our industry becoming very mainstream, as it is in other US high density urban metros”.